 • “Eating Vegan Is Too Expensive”

-We examine the claim that eating vegan is too expensive and a luxury.
+We examine the claim that eating vegan is too expensive and out of reach for many people.

 We address the objection to veganism that the Christian God condones the harmful exploitation of animals and even put them here for our use.